-□ Open the Basic Settings > Load/ Save dialog.
-Verify that the required configuence You can recognize the "Select Selected" column is marked. uration profile is "Selected". ed" configuration profile because the checkbox in the ☐ Click the █ button. show config profiles nvm To display the configuration profiles contained in the non-volatile memory (nvm). enable To change to the Privileged EXEC mode. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+☐ Open the Basic Settings &gt; Load/Save dialog.
+Verify that the required configuration profile is "Selected".
+You can recognize the "Selected" configuration profile because the checkbox in the Selected column is marked.
+Click the button. show config profiles nvm To display the configuration profiles contained in the non-volatile memory (nvm). enable To change to the Privileged EXEC mode. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.